HellperKK/HeroBook/README.md

-#HeroBook
+# HeroBook

-A branching stroy engine written in ruby
+A branching stroy engine written in diverse language and implementations.